 You are currently using an unsupported browser which could affect the appearance and functionality of this website.
 Please consider upgrading to the latest version or using alternatives such as Mozilla Firefox, Google Chrome or Microsoft Edge.

-Hysteroscopy, Best Practice in Outpatient (Green-top Guideline No. 59)
+Outpatient Hysteroscopy (Green-top Guideline No. 59)

 Summary